Truck Driver Fatigue and the Disastrous Consequences That Can Result

 When a big truck, or semi-trailer, is operated by a tired driver, its sheer mass and speed alone are a danger on the road.
 Even seemingly minute lapses in concentration can cause a driver to lose control of the truck's path.
 When a semi collides with another vehicle or causes another automobile to lose control, the results can be devastating.

-Auto accidents resulting from truck driver fatigue can lead to serious injuries and even death.
+Auto accidents resulting from truck driver fatigue can lead to serious injuries (such as brain injuries) and even death.
 In a worst-case scenario, you may be seeking compensation for a loved one who was fatally injured because of a trucking accident.
 In these cases, the Moody Law team may hold the trucking company and driver responsible for wrongful death.

 When Injury Results from Truck Driver Fatigue